-- 20. Retrofit: For project activities that seek to retrofit or modify an existing unit or equipment, the baseline may refer to the characteristics (i.e. emissions) of the existing unit or equipment only to the extent that the project activity does not increase capacity or output or level of service unless detailed specifications are provided as part of the indicated methodology.
-For any increase of capacity or output or level of service beyond this range, which is due to the project activity, a different baseline shall apply. - 21.
-Capacity increase: Type II and III project activities involving capacity increase may use a Type II and Type III SSC methodology provided that they can demonstrate that the most plausible baseline scenario for the additional (incremental) capacity is the baseline provided in the respective Type II and III small-scale methodology.
-The demonstration should include the assessment of the alternatives of the project activity using the steps described in the paragraph 19 25 above.
+20. Retrofit: For project activities that seek to retrofit or modify an existing unit or equipment, the baseline may refer to the characteristics (i.e. emissions) of the existing unit or equipment only to the extent that the project activity does not increase capacity or output or level of service unless detailed specifications are provided as part of the indicated methodology.
+For any increase of capacity or output or level of service beyond this range, which is due to the project activity, a different baseline shall apply.

-9 This paragraph is not applicable to methodologies that only cover existing facilities.
+10 This paragraph is not applicable to methodologies that only cover existing facilities.
 Specific procedures for Greenfield project activities provided in the respective methodology have precedence.